 Beyond this, the Coronavirus pandemic is the leading reason donors who expect to give more will do so: 33 percent of this group cites the pandemic as the main reason for giving more, compared to just 23 percent who say they expect to give more due to their financial situation.

-“The pandemic has spooked about 10 percent of donors into giving somewhat less and encouraged about 5 percent of donors to give more.”Dirk Rinker, President of Campbell Rinker
+“In practical terms, the pandemic has spooked about 10 percent of donors into giving somewhat less and encouraged about 5 percent of donors to give more.”Dirk Rinker, President of Campbell Rinker

-The study also shows the economic impact the COVID19 pandemic has had on donor households.
 Nearly 1 out of 4 families who typically donate to charity are feeling the economic impact of COVID-19, saying they find it very challenging or extremely challenging to meet their financial obligations.

 Positive Long-term Outlook